I’m sure all of you have heard about the Keto Diet before; it’s been around for a long time and absolutely has a ton of hype around it still.

 They stop losing and even start gaining a little weight.

-They freak out and wonder why this diet that works for so many people aren’t working for them.
+They freak out and wonder why the ketogenic diet that works for so many people aren’t working for them.
 Why does this happen, and what can you do if it happens to you?

 Here are a couple of reasons why this happens:

 - You’re actually eating more calories than you think.
 Even though you think you’re eating healthy and keeping the calories lower than before, you probably aren’t.
-Although I didn’t have to count calories when I first started using it, some people will have to keep losing weight.
+Although I didn’t have an exact calorie count to hit when I first started using it, some people will have to keep losing weight.
 Start tracking your calories for a week and back off when you aren’t losing for more than 2 weeks in a row.
 You should notice you start losing again just like before.

 - You’re eating too much protein.
 If you eat too much protein on a Keto diet, your body will start converting excess protein into sugar through a process called glucogenesis.
 Because of this, instead of burning fats for fuel first, it’ll burn those sugars off instead.
 Keep protein intake no higher than 20-25% of your total calorie intake.

 - You’re allergic or intolerant to something.
-Many people use things like eggs, cheese, heavy whipping cream, and nuts on their Keto Diets.
+Many people use things like eggs, cheese, heavy whipping cream, and nuts in their Ketogenic Diet.
 Unfortunately, if you have an allergy or intolerance, your body will have increased inflammation.
 This inflammation will actually increase your body weight slightly, similar to holding water and bloating.
 When this happened to me, I had to cut out dairy products like heavy whipping cream and cheese.
 As soon as I did this, I lost weight again quickly and experienced no issues from there.

 If you do end up hitting a plateau, it’s not the end of the world!
 Keep your activity high, train hard with big compound movements, and make sure to stay consistent.
 You will lose weight, and the Keto diet is a great way to do it!

-I’m so confident in Keto-style diets that whenever I need to lose weight quickly, they’re my go-to!
+I’m so confident in the ketogenic diet that whenever I need to lose weight fast, they’re my go-to!
 As long as I listen to my own advice and stay consistent, it works every time without fail.

 I’d love to hear about your experiences with the Keto diet!
 If you’ve done it before or have similar results to share, I want to hear about it!
 Let me know what you did in the comments below!